-This fried feta is a company-worthy treat, and even though I usually make it for the holidays, it’s easy enough to pull off anytime with just 5 ingredients and no more than 10 minutes of work.
+This fried feta is a company-worthy treat.
+Like traditional Greek saganaki it's perfect for the holidays but easy enough to pull off anytime with just 5 ingredients and no more than 10 minutes of work.

 Pan fried feta cheese ingredients

 Fried feta or feta saganaki with honey and sesame uses 5 simple ingredients: feta, flour, eggs, sesame seeds, and honey (plus a little olive oil for quick frying).
 Think of this recipe as having three simple components: